 The problem with FOBTs, from a regulatory perspective, is that they didn’t have any real limits on spending, so punters could theoretically wager thousands of pounds on a single session – indeed, they could stake as much as £100 every 20 seconds should they wish.

 This naturally, has led to countless issues on an individual and societal level, as addictive behaviour spiralled out of control for some.
-The bookies, who pocket an average of £50,000 a year per machine, were profiting heavily.
+The bookies, who pocket an average of £50,000 a year per machine, were raking it in.

 Since the Gambling Act was introduced in 2005, the number of FOBT machines on the UK high street has nearly doubled to 35,000, and key critics of the terminals decided that enough was enough.